aylaabdullah/eurovision_app/README.md

 - `references.py` — Credits the data sources used for this app.

 There are also folders for html files and data .csv files:
--htmls: contains html files connecting Tableau visualizations for the app.
+-`htmls`: contains html files connecting Tableau visualizations for the app.
--data: contains .csv files containing data used for this project.
+-`data`: contains .csv files containing data used for this project.

 ---